-Question: What are RPE and RIR in weight training?
+Question: What is RPE and RIR in strength training?

 Answer: RPE (Rate of Perceived Exertion) measures perceived intensity from 1 to 10.
 RIR (Reps In Reserve) indicates how many more reps you could have done.
 Simple formula: RPE = 10 - RIR.
-Example: if you could do 2 more reps, you are at RIR 2 = RPE 8.
+Example: if you could do 2 more reps, you're at RIR 2 = RPE 8.

 🎯 Why Use RPE/RIR?

-1RM percentages (maximum load) are imprecise day-to-day.
-Your form varies based on sleep, stress, and nutrition.
-RPE/RIR adapts to YOUR state on any given day.
+1RM percentages are imprecise day-to-day.
+Your condition varies with sleep, stress, nutrition.
+RPE/RIR adapts to YOUR state that day.

-- Self-regulation: adjust effort based on how you feel that day
+- Auto-regulation: adjust effort based on your daily condition

-- Overtraining prevention: avoid pushing too hard when you are tired
+- Overtraining prevention: avoid pushing too hard when tired

 - Optimal progression: find the sweet spot between stimulus and recovery